 While neither the bank nor the government are a good bet when it comes to getting your money back, salvation can come from an unlikely source: homeowners or renters insurance.
 Some policies allow you to claim receiving counterfeit money (the exact limit to how much you can claim depends on your individual policy).

 How to spot fake money

-Given the heartbreak that comes with receiving counterfeit money from an ATM, you may want to pay it forward and learn how to spot fake money to avoid taking bogus bills in other transactions (such as getting change from a retail store).
+Given the heartbreak that comes with receiving fake money from an ATM, you may want to pay it forward and learn how to learn the difference between fake money vs. real money to avoid taking bogus bills in other transactions (such as getting change from a retail store).